What is a stem of a plant? Types, full information

 Also, read – What is the function of root?

-Some plants like grass, and strawberries, which have stems, crawl on the ground, and at some distance, these stems take out roots and form a plant, in the same way, from this plant, the stems go ahead by crawling and the roots and plant This is how it goes on.
+Some plants, like grass and strawberries, which have stems, crawl on the ground, and at some distance, these stems take out roots and form a plant; in the same way, from this plant, the stems go ahead by crawling, and the roots and plant This is how it goes on.
 These stems are called semi-aerial stems.

-Why are they called semi-aerial stems, some part of their stem is inside the ground and some part is outside the ground, that is, it is in the air, so they are called semi-aerial stems.
+Why are they called semi-aerial stems?
+Because some parts of their stems are inside the ground, and some are outside the ground, they are in the air.

 Examples – Grass, Strawberry, etc.

-• What does the stem of a plant do?
+• What does the Stem of a plant do?

 • What is the node of a plant stem?

-• What is the function of the stem of a plant?
+• What is the function of the Stem of a plant?

 • Where does the majority of stem growth in a plant occur?